Howard Wegley

 When I was about twenty, my father and I had a disagreement about cultivating corn.
 Of course, being a boy, naturally, I thought I knew more than my father, so I left home, still having this western idea in my mind.
 This was in June.

-It being fall, I went to a brother’s place on the St. Mary’s Reservoir which was an artificial lake near St. Mary’s, ten miles long and five miles wide, and was a fishing and hunting resort.
+It was fall, and I went to a brother’s place on St. Mary’s Reservoir, which was an artificial lake near St. Mary’s, ten miles long and five miles wide, and was a fishing and hunting resort.
 The life there was fishing, hunting, dancing, drinking, fighting, and all that goes with such a vocation.
 The associations there were not the best, in fact, they were rough, but being young and looking for thrills, I liked it, but cultivated the habit of drinking a little too much, although I was able to see it myself.

 When spring came, I left there and got a job driving a boat on the Miami Canal.
 My associates there were bullies as bad, or possibly worse, than the fishermen, but I had sworn off drinking.
 That meant I had to quit.